zelaix/my-cli/README.md

 ## Project Status

-🎉 **Phase 2.1+ Complete - Multi-Provider AI Assistant Ready** 🎉
+🎉 **Phase 2.2 Complete - Full Agentic AI Assistant Ready** 🎉

-The project has successfully completed Phase 2.1 with a fully functional multi-provider AI client featuring **Gemini AND Kimi K2 model support**, streaming responses, conversation management, token handling, and comprehensive error handling - all integrated into a working CLI!
+The project has successfully completed Phase 2.2 with a **complete agentic AI assistant** featuring **multi-step tool calling**, autonomous task execution, and sophisticated workflow orchestration - all built on top of our multi-provider foundation with Gemini AND Kimi K2 model support!

 ### Completed Work
 - ✅ Architecture analysis of original TypeScript Gemini CLI